 4. Ask your professors for guidance

-Most colleges require their professors to spare at least two hours of their weekly office time to attend to students’ concerns—aka office hours.
+Most colleges require professors to spare at least two hours of their weekly office time to attend to students’ concerns—aka office hours.
 If you feel confused in any given course, it’s best to consult your professor(s).
+Developing relationships with your professors is important to your success and happiness at your college or university.
 Who knows—they may even become a trusted mentor and advise you on things to pursue after college.

 5. Grow up